+The Company's assets and liabilities measured at fair value are categorized as Level 1 or Level 3 instruments.
+The fair value of the Company's money market account is obtained from real-time quotes for transactions in active exchange markets involving identical assets (Level 1).
 The fair value of the Company's available-for-sale security was valued based on a discounted cash flow method (Level 3), which incorporates the U.S. Treasury yield curve, credit information and an estimate of future cash flows.
-During fiscal 2021, certain changes in the inputs did impact the fair value of the available-for-sale security.
+During fiscal 2022, certain changes in the inputs did impact the fair value of the available-for-sale security.
 The calculated fair value is based on estimates that are subjective in nature and involve uncertainties and matters of significant judgement and, therefore, cannot be determined with precision.
 Changes in assumptions could significantly affect the estimates.

-The amortized cost and fair value of the Company's available-for-sale security and the corresponding amount of gross unrealized gains and losses recognized in accumulated other comprehensive income are as follows.
+The amortized cost and fair value of the Company's money market account and available-for-sale security along with the corresponding amount of gross unrealized gains and losses recognized in accumulated other comprehensive income are as follows.

-January 30, 2022
+January 29, 2023

-Cost or Amortized Cost ι Gross Unrealized Gains Gross Unrealized Losses Estimated Fair Value
+Cost or Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Estimated Fair Value

-(in thousands) Level 3 security:
+(in thousands) Level 1 security:

+Money market funds \$ 25,031 \$ - \$ - \$ 25,031

+Level 3 security:

+Corporate trust \$ 5,737 \$ - \$ (198) \$ 5,539

+January 30, 2 2022

+Cost or Gross Gross

+Amortized Cost Unrealized Gains Unrealized Losses Estimated Fair Value

+(in thousands) Guild 100000

+Level 3 security:

 Corporate trust \$ 5,900 \$ 654 \$ \$ 6,554

-January 31, 2021

-Cost or Amortized Cost ι Gross Unrealized Gains Gross Unrealized Losses Estimated Fair Value

-(in thousands) Level 3 security:

-Corporate trust \$ 6,047 \$ 64 \$ \$ 6,111